ivan-usov-org/bec/docs/source/developer/scans/scan_structure.md

 - `scan_name` (required): The name of the scan.
 This name is used to identify the scan in the user interface.
 - `scan_type` (required): The type of the scan.
 This can be either `step` or `fly`.
-- `arg_input` (required): Sometimes, scans accept `*args` to support different types of scans.
+- `arg_input` (optional): Sometimes, scans accept `*args` to support different types of scans.
 For example, a line scan can accept any number of motors to scan but each motor must define a start and stop position.
 The `arg_input` attribute is a dictionary that defines the type of the arguments that the scan accepts.
 The keys are the argument names and the values are the types of the arguments.
 The types are defined in the `ScanArgType` class.
-- `arg_bundle_size` (required): A dictionary that defines the bundle size of the input arguments passed in through `*args`.
+- `arg_bundle_size` (optional): A dictionary that defines the bundle size of the input arguments passed in through `*args`.
 The dictionary must contain the key `bundle` with the number of arguments that are bundled together and the key `min` with the minimum number of arguments that are required.
 Set the value of `max` to `None` if there is no maximum number of arguments.
-- `required_kwargs` (required): A list of required keyword arguments that must be passed to the scan.
+- `required_kwargs` (optional): A list of required keyword arguments that must be passed to the scan.
 - `return_to_start_after_abort` (optional): If set to `True`, the scan server will return the scan motors to the start position if the scan is aborted.
 Default is `True`.
 - `pre_move` (optional): If set to `True`, the scan server will move the scan motors to the first position before the scan core is executed.
 Default is `True`.